 What are the treatments and surgery for Ebstein’s Anomaly?

 For mild cases, medication may be all your child needs to control his or her symptoms.
-For more severe cases, if your child’s health is in danger, surgery is necessary.
+For more severe cases surgery may be necessary.

 There are a few possible surgeries, depending on the nature of the heart defect, and the age of the child at the time of surgery:

-Surgical valve repair: If the tricuspid valve is salvageable, the surgeon repairs the structure of the tricuspid valve.
+Surgical valve repair: If possible, the surgeon repairs the structure of the tricuspid valve.

-Starnes procedure: If the tricuspid valve is not salvageable, the surgeon sews over the tricuspid valve to completely block off flow to the right ventricle, and then adds a pulmonary shunt to provide flow to the lungs.
+Starnes procedure: In severe cases of Ebstein's anomaly, the surgeon sews over the tricuspid valve to completely block off flow to the right ventricle, and then adds a pulmonary shunt to provide flow to the lungs.
 After this procedure, your child will need additional surgeries later in life to separate oxygen poor and oxygen rich blood.